Naezr/ShyFox/README.md

    </summary>

 > [!NOTE]
-> Do not use "System theme - auto" in Firefox settings.
+> Do not use `System theme - auto` in Firefox settings.
 It can cause problems

 ### Extra